MirajPoudel/movie_recommendation_system/README.md

 # 🎬 CinePickAI

 A content-based movie recommendation system built using Python, Machine Learning, and Streamlit.
-It recommends movies based on similarity of genres, cast, crew, keywords, and overview, and uses the TMDB API to display movie posters and details
+It recommends movies based on similarity of genres, cast, crew, keywords, and overview, and uses the TMDB API to display movie posters and details.

 ---